billyyoung/blog/content/posts/2022-review.md

 I also switched from management back to engineering, because I desperately wanted to.
 And I'm still leading my team, now as a tech lead instead of as an EM.

-Meanwhile, my entire mindset around my career has shifted to a ["pre-sabbatical"](https://twitter.com/billyisyoung/status/1563116385596633088) phase, and I've been laying the groundwork to take a long break in 2023!
+Meanwhile, my entire mindset around my career has shifted to a <a target="_blank" href="https://twitter.com/billyisyoung/status/1563116385596633088">"pre-sabbatical"</a> phase, and I've been laying the groundwork to take a long break in 2023!

 ## Drawing
 I'm still at it, slowly and steadily.
 And it's still challenging and rewarding.

-I drew around 50 portrait studies in 2022, with [some of them](https://www.instagram.com/p/CmFsbV2Jobp/) being my favourite works to date.
+I drew around 50 portrait studies in 2022, with <a target="_blank" href="https://www.instagram.com/p/CmFsbV2Jobp/">some of them</a> being my favourite works to date.

 I'm also starting to sit down and do more drawing from imagination and drawing shapes in perspective.
-This has been on my mind [all year](https://twitter.com/billyisyoung/status/1393826931859095562), but now I feel like I've advanced from "I have no idea wtf I'm doing" to "wtf is this... though maybe I can try X,Y,Z".
+This has been on my mind <a target="_blank" href="https://twitter.com/billyisyoung/status/1393826931859095562">all year</a>, but now I feel like I've advanced from "I have no idea wtf I'm doing" to "wtf is this... though maybe I can try X,Y,Z".
 (Thanks, in no small part, to the countless artists' and instructional insta posts and reels I've watched this year.)

 ## Volleyball
 It's been one heck of a year for me and volleyball.